automl/auto-sklearn/CONTRIBUTING.md

         # Exit on the first test failure
         pytest -x
         ```
     * More advanced editors like PyCharm may have built in integrations which could be good to check out!
+    * Running all unittests will take a while, here's how you can run them in parallel
+        ```
+        export OPENBLAS_NUM_THREADS=1
+        export MKL_NUM_THREADS=1
+        export OMP_NUM_THREADS=1

+        pytest -n 4
+        ```

 * Now we are going to use [sphinx](https://www.sphinx-doc.org/en/master/) to generate all the documentation and make sure there are no issues.
     ```bash
     make doc
     ```